rancher/docs/content/rancher/v2.x/en/tools/notifiers-and-alerts/_index.md

 Set up a notifier so that you can begin configuring and sending alerts.

-1. From the **Global View**, open the cluster that you want to add a notifier to.
+1. From the **Global View**, open the cluster that you want to add a notifier.

 1. From the main menu, select **Tools > Notifiers**.
 Then click **Add Notifier**.